RECYCLING PLASTIC WITH GEOTHERMAL

 Each ton of plastic recycled by Pure North saves 0.7 tons of CO2eq and 1.8 tons of oil compared to producing an extra ton of plastic.

-Pure North currently recycles 2,500 tons of plastic hay-baling waste per year and has plans to scale up its production.
-Ten large Icelandic manufacturers have signed a cooperation agreement to recycle their plastic with Pure North.
-They are The Blue Lagoon, BM Vallá, Brim, CCEP, Eimskip, Krónan, Lýsi, Marel, Mjólkursamsalan, and Össur.
+Pure North currently recycles 2,500 tons of plastic hay-baling waste per year—the largest source of plastic waste in Iceland.
+It has plans to double its production to 5,000 tons by 2021.
+Ten large Icelandic companies have signed a cooperation agreement to recycle their plastic, including The Blue Lagoon, BM Vallá, Brim, CCEP, Eimskip, Krónan, Lýsi, Marel, Mjólkursamsalan, and Össur.